-People who take apple cider vinegar typically take it as a liquid.
-But several supplement makers offer the vinegar in pill form for people who have a difficult time with the acidity and taste of the vinegar as a liquid.
-These pills contain a powdered apple cider vinegar, and the directions suggest one to three capsules or tablets, taken one to three times a day.
-Depending on the maker, one pill has 120 to 500 milligrams of apple cider vinegar, with 500 milligrams equal to about 2 teaspoons of liquid, according to one of the makers.
-As a liquid, 1 tablespoon of apple cider vinegar is generally equal to one serving.
+Several supplement makers offer the apple cider vinegar in pill form for people who have a difficult time with the acidity and taste of the vinegar as a liquid.
+These pills contain a powdered apple cider vinegar, and the directions suggest one to three capsules or tablets taken one to three times a day.

 Apple cider vinegar in pill form may not contain what it says on the bottle, according to a 2005 report published in the Journal of the American Dietetic Association.

 Due to an adverse event caused by apple cider vinegar capsules that led to an esophageal injury, tests were conducted to assess acidity, microbial content and pH of a number of different brands of apple cider vinegar in pill form.

 The tests showed wide variability in all three categories, leading to questions about whether some of the supplements even contained apple cider vinegar and challenging both the quality and claims of apple cider vinegar supplements.

 So before adding apple cider vinegar pills to your daily regimen, be sure to first consult your doctor for advice.
 If you do get the OK, make sure that you look for a high-quality supplement through a local health store.

 - Journal of Chiropractic Medicine: "Changes in Anthropometric Measurements, Body Composition, Blood Pressure, Lipid Profile, and Testosterone in Patients Participating in a Low-Energy Dietary Intervention"